How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 What is the realistic Black Friday peak readiness runway?

 Ten weeks if you want a runbook your on-call engineer can find at 11pm.
 Six weeks if you accept skipping the second load test.
 Four weeks is rescue territory and we will tell you so on the discovery call.
-Inside the ten-week shape we run a capacity baseline, a payment-failover drill, a load test at ten times peak, a CWV gate at LCP under 2.5 seconds, a dress rehearsal during a low-traffic Monday, a change freeze two weeks out, and a final smoke test the week of peak.
-The most expensive Black Friday we have seen was the one where the change freeze started the Monday of peak week.
+Inside the ten-week shape we run a capacity baseline, a payment-failover drill, a load test at ten times peak, an INP and LCP gate, a dress rehearsal during a low-traffic Monday, a change freeze two weeks out, and a final smoke test the week of peak.
+The single most expensive Black Friday we have worked on since 2020 was the one where the change freeze started the Monday of peak week.

 Who actually owns the ERP, OMS, payment, and tax integrations on the squad?

 A dedicated integration engineer does, and we refuse to remove that seat to hit a price point.
 ERP and OMS sync is where commerce projects fail more often than the storefront.
 The integration engineer owns the SAP, NetSuite, Brightpearl, or Microsoft Dynamics adapter; the OMS sync to a 3PL or in-house warehouse; the payment provider rotation across Stripe, Adyen, PayPal, Klarna, and any regional gateway; the tax engine integration; and the shipping APIs.
-The DevX of those connectors lives in source control, not in a vendor's portal.
+The DevX of those connectors lives in source control with contract tests gating every PR, not in a vendor portal that loses configuration when a contractor's laptop dies.

 Can the squad ship a B2B catalog with account hierarchy, punchout, and net-30 terms on Shopify Plus?

-Yes, and Shopify Plus B2B Edition has closed most of the gap that used to send mid-market distributors to Adobe Commerce.
-The pattern: customer accounts mapped to company hierarchies; per-company catalogs and price lists; quote workflow on a custom app; punchout via cXML or OCI through PunchOut2Go or similar; net-terms via draft orders plus a finance approval gate; ERP-driven SKU and price sync.
-Where Shopify Plus still loses is multi-step approval workflows across legal, finance, and procurement, and catalogs above a few hundred thousand SKUs with deep configuration.
-For those we recommend Adobe Commerce or a custom commerce backend behind a headless storefront.
+Yes.
+Shopify Plus B2B Edition has closed most of the gap that used to send mid-market distributors to Adobe Commerce, and the 2024 to 2025 platform updates pushed the Catalog API and the Markets B2B feature far enough that it is now the default we recommend on the mixed-channel quadrant.
+The pattern: customer accounts mapped to company hierarchies; per-company catalogs and price lists; quote workflow on a custom app; punchout via cXML or OCI through PunchOut2Go; net-terms via draft orders plus a finance approval gate; ERP-driven SKU and price sync.
+Where Shopify Plus still loses is multi-step approval workflows across legal, finance, and procurement, and catalogs above a few hundred thousand SKUs.

-How do you fix conversion and Core Web Vitals on a storefront that is already live?
+How do you fix Core Web Vitals (now including INP) on a storefront that is already live?

 We start with measurement, not theory.
-A two-week audit covers PageSpeed Insights and CrUX field data, a Baymard-checklist UX review of the PDP, PLP, cart, and checkout, a tag bloat audit, and a checkout funnel teardown with session replays.
-The first three sprints typically retire the LCP regressions caused by render-blocking app embeds, replace the largest hero image strategy with AVIF or WebP, move third-party scripts behind a tag manager with consent and load-time budgets, and rebuild the checkout step that is actually losing the order.
-We will not start an A/B test plan until the funnel produces stable enough numbers to learn from.
+A two-week audit covers PageSpeed Insights and CrUX field data with INP since it became a Core Web Vital in March 2024, a Baymard-checklist UX review of the PDP, PLP, cart, and checkout, a tag bloat audit, and a checkout funnel teardown with session replays.
+The first three sprints typically retire the LCP regressions caused by render-blocking app embeds, replace the largest hero image strategy with AVIF or WebP, fix the long INP tasks coming from over-eager analytics, move third-party scripts behind a tag manager with consent and load-time budgets, and rebuild the checkout step that is actually losing the order.

 How do you stop the plug-in spaghetti that breaks every Shopify or Magento upgrade?

 Three rails.
 Every third-party app is reviewed against a written allow-list before install; if its functionality lives in two of our existing apps, we delete one.
 Custom logic moves out of the platform admin and into source-controlled apps and metafields, with deploy pipelines and review gates.
-An upgrade calendar is published the day a major platform release lands, and the upgrade is rehearsed against a production-shaped staging clone before it touches the live store.
-The diagnostic question we ask in week one is which apps we could remove tomorrow without the merch team noticing; the answer is usually three or four.
+An upgrade calendar is published the day a major platform release lands (Adobe Commerce 2.4.7-p3 or 2.4.8 forced PHP 8.3 and Composer 2.7 on every install we touched in 2025), and the upgrade is rehearsed against a production-shaped staging clone before it touches the live store.

 Can we move from staff augmentation to a full eCommerce pod later?